 In the Dance and Creative Movement elective, students engage in an authentic learning experience where they will create a dance performance that tells a story.
-This process will allow them to engage with the 4 Cs + R. Students will collaboratively produce a performance their through active learning and workshops.
-They learn techniques. shapes. sequences and choreography before devising their own To structure learning students will engage performance showcase.
-Students will learn about the historical significance of dance, its role in and engage with crime media perspectives in shaping our the concept of dance and creative movement as a form of communication.
-All levels of • To what extent should a legal system allow for experience of dance and creative movement are when welcome in this elective.
+This process will allow them to engage with the 4 Cs + R. Students will collaboratively produce a performance through active learning and workshops.
+They learn techniques, shapes, sequences and choreography before devising their own performance showcase.
+Students will learn about the historical significance of dance. its role in contemporary society and with the concept of dance and engage creative movement form as а of communication.
+All levels of experience of dance and creative movement are welcome in this elective.